LERCAutomation/DataSearches-UserGuide/execute/execute.rst

 	Launching the Data Searches tool (MapInfo)

+.. raw:: latex

+   \newpage

 If there are any structural issues with the XML document, the tool will display a message with the error it has encountered, and not load any further.
 If any of the map layers that are listed in the configuration document are not present in the active ArcGIS document or MapInfo workspace, a warning will be shown (:numref:`figLaunchWarningArcGIS`).
 The layers that are missing will not be loaded into the form and so cannot be included in the search process.

 .. _figLaunchWarningArcGIS: